 - Melt chocolate in a double boiler.
 Carefully pour melted chocolate into a bowl.
 Fill another bowl about half full and set aside.

 - Dip each chilled apple into melted chocolate and swirl it around.
 Hold the apple over the bowl, twisting it until chocolate begins to dry.
-Place each apple to dry completely.
+Place each apple on wax paper to dry completely.

 - When dry, dip each chocolate-covered apple into salted caramel and swirl it around.
 Alternatively, spread the caramel over the apple with a butter knife.
 Only a small amount of caramel is needed for each apple.

 - Let the apples sit upside down to dry completely.